Cannabis in New Zealand: Medicinal use

 Approved cannabis-based pharmaceuticals can be prescribed by a specialist doctor, but requires patients to meet strict criteria.
 As of April 2016, only Sativex is approved for use in New Zealand; it is not subsidised, so patients must pay the full retail cost.
 Unapproved cannabis-based pharmaceuticals (e.g. Cesamet, Marinol) and non-pharmaceutical cannabis products can be approved on case-by-case basis by the Minister of Health.
 On 9 June 2015, Associate Health Minister Peter Dunne approved the one-off use of Elixinol, a cannabidiol (CBD) product from the United States for a coma patient, and on 4 April 2016, he approved the one-off use of Aceso Calm Spray, a non-pharmaceutical-grade CBD cannabis-based product for a patient with a severe case of Tourette syndrome.
 These two cases are the only ones to this date to have been approved by the Health Minister.
 As of 1 April 2020 and the introduction of the Medical Cannabis Scheme, CBD products may be prescribed by any doctor registered to practice in New Zealand.
 A CBD product does not require ministerial approval to be prescribed, supplied or dispensed anymore.
 They are now regarded as normal prescription medicines.
 As with all prescription medicines, patients must have a prescription from an authorised prescriber to use CBD products.

 The New Zealand Medical Association (NZMA) supports having evidence-based, peer-reviewed studies of medical cannabis.
 In 2010 the New Zealand Law Commission made a recommendation to allow for its medical use.
 The NZMA, which made submissions on the issues paper, supports the stance put forward by the Law Commission.
 GreenCross New Zealand was the first legally registered support group fighting for patient rights to access cannabis as medicine; however, this group is now defunct due to not filing financial statements.
 As of September 2017 the only explicitly medical advocacy group is Medical Cannabis Awareness New Zealand (MCANZ) a registered charity dedicated to legal access for patients now, and is mildly successful with the non-pharmaceutical route, having introduced Tilray for a small number of patients thereby allowing NZ stocks to be held.

+In 2015, Alex Renton became the first person in New Zealand to be legally treated with medicinal cannabis under a special exemption.
+His case was the subject of a campaign by his family, including activist Rose Renton.
+Peter Dunne, then the Associate Health Minister, approved the use of Elixinol cannabis oil in his case.